 Conclusion

 Summer is here.
 Most of us want to be out enjoying the warm weather and sunshine.
 Enjoying the outdoors can be difficult for a dry eye patient because our eyes are sensitive to light and wind.
-Protecting yourself from Ultra Violet light is very important for dry eye sufferer.
+Protecting yourself from Ultra Violet light is very important for a dry eye sufferer.
 UV light is associated with the formation of cataracts and the development of macular degeneration.
 Protecting yourself from these harmful rays is not only important for dry eye sufferers but for anyone helping to keep their eyes healthy.

 When you choose a pair of sunglasses, it is important to keep in mind 3 things: the level of UV protection, the intensity of the tint, and the style of the frame needs to provide adequate protection from wind.
 You can also think beyond sunglasses to keep your eyes comfortable this summer and add a hat, light activated sunglasses, and even a humidifier to better enjoy the long summer days.